  With the consent of the complainant, send questions to any other person or institution or entity (for example, the public authority or private body or person alleged to be perpetrating the penalization, persecution or harassment, the independent national human rights institution in the Party concerned)

- With the consent of the Party concerned, undertake a mission to gather information in person in the territory of that Party
+ With the consent of the complainant and the Party concerned, undertake a mission to gather information in person in the territory of that Party

- With the consent of any other State, undertake information gathering in the territory of that State.
+ With the consent of complainant and any other State, undertake information gathering in the territory of that State.

 7. Measures to protect environmental defenders

-In order to protect the complainant or any other person(s) named in the complaint from persecution, penalization or harassment, Rapporteur might take one or more of the following measures:
+In order to protect the complainant or any other person(s) named in the complaint from persecution, penalization or harassment, [Rapporteur] [specialised member of the Compliance Committee] may take one or more of the following measures:

  Issue an immediate protection measure to the Party concerned (see paras.
 8 and 9 below)